By Melissa Uhles

 And that’s really important because those humans grow out of things in six months, am I right?

 Let’s face it, summer whining is almost in your rear window and shopping for school might even make you wish you’d enjoyed all the fun in the sun a little more than you actually did.
-But with these tips at your disposal, I hope your wallet will thank you in the end for doing your due diligence.
+But with these back-to-school shopping tips at your disposal, I hope your wallet will thank you in the end for doing your due diligence.

 I’d love to hear your tips for saving on school supplies.
 Share with us in the comments!